-Swy Y Tonnau is Welsh for 'Sounds of the Waves' being just a stones throw from Tywyn's sweeping sandy beach, where you can regularly spot dolphins.
-Finished to a very high standard, FREE WIFI (end May 2104) this contemporary & stylish property occupies a perfect location being the ideal base for your perfect holiday, summer or winter.
+Swn Y Tonnau is Welsh for 'Sounds of the Waves' being just a stones throw from Tywyn's sweeping sandy beach, where you can regularly spot dolphins.
+Finished to a very high standard, this contemporary & stylish property occupies a perfect location being the ideal base for your perfect holiday, summer or winter.
+FREE WiFI.
 If you haven't visited this part of Wales before, this lovely property is perfectly located to experience the West Coast of Wales and the stunning countryside.
 Chill out on the large decked patio and enjoy the amazing sunsets over the bay.

 Whether you are looking for adventure, or a relaxing break away from it all, you will find everything within easy reach.
 Snowdonia National Park is on the doorstep with the stunning Cader Idris only a 10 minute drive from the property.